 Effective Workouts Or Shoulder Hazard?

-This is what you need to ask yourself before tackling your next big workout.
+Here’s what you need to ask yourself before tackling your next big workout.
 So many shoulder problems occur because of overtraining or exercising without the correct form.
 A lot of the time it’s also because the body hasn’t had the time to adjust for a particular exercise.
 You might not have the mobility to complete a certain movement properly.
 That’s why you need to focus on improving your range of motion before adding weight or jumping around.

 Physiotherapists explain that injuries often happen because the internal shoulder rotators are tight and pull the humeral head forward and inward.
 Moreover, when the external shoulder rotators are weak, they are unable to counteract this force.
 This leads to pain in the rotator cuff.
 You might only experience pain in your shoulder, but the injury stems a lot deeper.
 In fact, the inflammation roots into the chest, back, and biceps all transverse the shoulders.
 The other issue is overtraining your upper body, which is very easy to do.